Savage Land: Earth X

-In the Earth X universe, the Savage Land is where Magneto built his sanctuary called Sentinel City.
+In the Earth X universe, the Savage Land is where Magneto built a sanctuary called Sentinel City.

 House of M

-In the House of M reality created by an insane Scarlet Witch, the Savage Land was known as "Pangea".
-It is also known that Kevin Plunder has been granted political asylum in the United States for his human rights activism in this prehistoric land.
+In the House of M universe, the Savage Land is known as "Pangea".
+Kevin Plunder was granted political asylum in the United States for his human rights activism in Pangea.

 Marvel 2099

 In the alternate future depicted in Marvel 2099, an alien attack floods much of the earth rendering the Savage Land the only habitable space.
-Thousands of refugees (including Miguel O'Hara and most of X-Nation and X-Men) make new homes here.
-It is not without its own dangers.
+Thousands of refugees (including Miguel O'Hara and most of X-Nation and X-Men) make new homes there.